-Before installing a spark plug, the spark

-plug gap should be measured with a wire thickness gauge and, if necessary, adjusted to specification.
+Before installing a spark plug, the spark plug gap should be measured with a wire thickness gauge and, if necessary, adjusted to specification.

-of the correct torque is 1/4-1/2 turn past finger tight.
+installing a spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
 However, the spark plug should be tightened to the specified torque as soon as possible.